mark-torres10/personal_website/_posts/machine_learning/2023-12-21-notes-linear-regression.markdown

 To better understand this, let's imagine a case where the parameter coefficients aren't independent Conceptually, if two features are highly correlated, then this means that it will be hard to determine a unique parameter coefficient for each feature.

 Let's take the example of predicting home prices.
 If we have two features, `num_rooms` and `num_bedrooms`, these are likely highly correlated and so will make the resulting input $$X$$ matrix more likely to be ill-conditioned or singular.
-Conceptually, if you know what `num_rooms` already is, then knowing `num_bedrooms` likely doesn't tell you any new information that would help you predict home price, because the value of `num_bedrooms` is already highly correlated to `num_rooms`, thereby rendering it redundant.
+Conceptually, if you know what `num_rooms` already is, then knowing `num_bedrooms` likely doesn't tell you any new information that would help you predict home price, because the value of `num_bedrooms` is already highly correlated to `num_rooms`, so knowing one makes the other redundant.

+### What do we do next if the matrix $$X^{T}X$$ is not invertible?

+When the matrix is not invertible, then the first two things to consider are: (1) removing multicollinearity, (2) perform better feature selection, and (3) doing either regularization or dimensionality reduction (e.g., PCA).

+### How do I do linear regression in practice?

+then we have to either (1) resort to an iterative regression algorithm or (2) use regularization.

 ## Summary